ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 either attention or pleasure.
 Miss Bennet he acknowledged to be pretty, but she smiled too much.

-Mrs. Hurst and her sister allowed it to be so--but still they admired her and liked her, and pronounced her to be a sweet girl, and one whom they would not object to know more of.
+Mrs. Hurst and her sister allowed it to be so -- but still they admired her and liked her, and pronounced her to be a sweet girl, and one whom they would not object to know more of.
 Miss Bennet was therefore established as a sweet girl, and their brother felt authorized by such